 A. While most modern American foosball tables feature three goalies, it's not uncommon to see only one in older tables and European models.
 Triple goalies allow for smoother gameplay at a faster pace by giving players more control over the goalie box.
 Single goalies, on the other hand, present more of a challenge and require more precision and skill from players.
 For those looking for the best of both worlds, purchasing a top-of-the-line foosball table that can be converted from a three-man goalie table to a one-man goalie table is always an option.

 Q. I've already assembled my foosball table, and now I need to move it to another room.
-Do I have completely disassemble it?
+Do I have to completely disassemble it?

 A. Moving an assembled foosball table can be quite an intense undertaking.
 Luckily, with a little care and a bit of help, you should be able to remove just the legs.
 Thereafter, the cabinet may be carried sideways through the door.
 When removing the bolts that attach the legs to the cabinet, make sure you have enough helpers to hold its weight.
 Many models are surprisingly heavy.